MohammedAbdullah01/Relational-Diagrams-Projects/Airline/README.md

+## ✈️ Airline Management System

 ### Overview
 A relational database system designed to manage the operations of airline companies, including employees, aircrafts, flight routes, crews, and transactions.
 The system ensures structured storage of flight and operational data for improved management efficiency.

 ### Features
 - **Airline Information Management**: Store airline details such as name, address, contact person, and phone numbers.